 But the person I would most like to visit is my mum.

-There’s also the key point that, in the Souls Series, most souls can be reborn as either a man or a woman, so this would naturally lead to a lot of variety in people’s sexuality.
+There’s also the key point that, in the Souls Series, most souls can be reborn as either a man or a woman, so this would naturally lead to a lot of variety in sexuality.
 Furthermore, many cultures took a very different view of sexuality in the past to the way we look at it today.
 And then there’s the theory that everyone is on a sexuality spectrum, somewhere between gay and straight.

 Like I said, I don’t really know: I’m straight this time, maybe I was a lesbian in a former life?